-- Direct payment to the landlord for the subsidy portion of the rent - Payment to the landlord for the Security Deposit, payment to the landlord for application fees, - Payment to the utility company for utility connection fees - Payment to the landlord for the contract rent for damage claims and vacancy payments
+- Direct payment to the landlord for the subsidy portion of the rent - Payment to the landlord for the security deposit, payment to the landlord for application fees. - Payment to the utility company for utility connection fees - Payment to the landlord for the Contract Rent for damage claims and vacancy payments - Payment to financial assurance/ risk mitigation programs to provide housing to a potential Participant

-If the Housing Agency has the budget, approval from Minnesota Housing and provisions in their administrative plan, they may utilize a portion of their Bridges funds for security deposits, damage claims, vacancy payments, application fees; utility connection fees, and other fees, as approved by Minnesota Housing that are necessary to obtain landlord participation or to prevent repeat episodes of homelessness.
-Administrators are responsible for communicating to the tenants the types of funds available for housing related expenses, how to access them, the frequently a participant can access the funds, how award amounts are determined, if there is a limit, etc. The administrator will be required to track and report to Minnesota Housing the amount and type of housing related expenses/discretionary fees paid on behalf of tenants, e.g., security deposits, application fees; utility connection fees, damage claims and vacancy payments; and other fees as approved in writing by Minnesota Housing that are utilized to obtain landlord participation or paid on behalf of a Participant to prevent repeat episodes of homelessness.
+If the Housing Agency has the budget, approval from Minnesota Housing and provisions in their administrative plan, they may utilize a portion of their Bridges funds for security deposits, damage claims, vacancy payments, application fees, utility connection fees, financial assurance /risk mitigation programs that are necessary to obtain landlord participation or to prevent repeat episodes of Homelessness.
+All payments will need approval from Minnesota Housing.
+Housing Agencies are responsible for communicating to the tenants the types of funds available for housing related expenses, how to access them, the frequently a Participant can access the funds, how award amounts are determined, if there is a limit, etc. The Housing Agency will be required to track and report to Minnesota Housing the amount and type of housing related expenses/discretionary fees paid on behalf of tenants, e.g., security deposits, application fees; utility connection fees, damage claims and vacancy payments; and other fees as approved in writing by Minnesota Housing that are utilized to obtain landlord participation or paid on behalf of a Participant to prevent repeat episodes of Homelessness.

 Damage Claims and Vacancy Payments.
-An administrator may pay a damage claim or vacancy payment on behalf of a tenant when:
+A Housing Agency may pay a damage claim or vacancy payment on behalf of a tenant when: